 Delegating effectively is a balancing act.
 You have a number of set requirements namely the task, progression, implementation and how much freedom you are prepared to give.

-Meanwhile, your staff member requires instructions from you they can understand, as well as on-going support and the authority to proceed with confidence.
-By exploring both sides well, reaching a mutual agreement, and considering our top 4 tips on how to successfully delegate you won’t go far wrong.
+Meanwhile, your team requires instructions from you they can understand, as well as on-going support and the authority to proceed with confidence.
+By exploring both sides well, reaching a mutual agreement, and considering our top 4 tips on how to successfully delegate, you won’t go far wrong.

 1. Be prepared

 There are plenty of things to consider in advance, for example, the scope, complexity and timing of the project.
 These factors will influence what you choose to delegate and help you assess who is the best person for the task.
 Make sure you give prior thought to:

 - The decision-making processes: What can the staff member decide, and when should they defer to you?

 - Why the task needs doing and why you have chosen this person to do it?

 - How they feel about the task, are they happy to rise to the challenge and do they have any fears or concerns?

 - The details about what exactly needs doing by when, including any flexibility there is

 - The result you are looking to achieve and that the task performed is understood.
 What difference will the outcome make?